Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="apply-typed-array"></a>Function.prototype.apply accepts typed array

-The core code relies on the `Function.prototype.apply' method to accept the typed array as the second argument.
+The core code relies on the `Function.prototype.apply` method to accept the typed array as the second argument.
 No emulation is provided in browsers that do not support it.

 ## <a id="navigator-language"></a>navigator.language is present